-Mistake #1: Not sticking to my sandbox and my strategy.
+Mistake #1: Not sticking to my sandbox and my house flipping strategy.

 Mistake #2: Getting greedy

 My buddy at the time found this contractor that he absolutely swore by!
-This guy was Costa Rican – I remember him vividly because he had the world’s most terrible haircut.
+The guy was Costa Rican – I remember him vividly because he had the world’s most terrible haircut.
 Bill was his name.
-When you met him, he struck you as the Ricco Suave type that would be 50 years old and hitting on 20 year old college girls at a neighborhood bar (unsuccessfuly).
+When you met him, he struck you as the Rico Suave type that would be 50 years old and hitting on 20 year old college girls at a neighborhood bar (unsuccessfully).
 Think “Fonzie” but over the hill.

 Anyways, Bill was renovating houses for my friend at some pretty crazy low prices.
 I was totally blown by the numbers Bill was charging, so I decided to get him to look at this flip I was about to do, prior to making an offer.

-Sure enough, Bill told me he could fully renovate this 1600 sq ft house for $27,000 top to bottom, including granite and stainless appliances!
-(For those keeping score at home, that’s less than $17/ft for an almost complete gut renovation!)
+Sure enough, Bill told me he could fully renovate this 1600 sq. ft house for $27,000 top to bottom, including granite and stainless steel appliances!
+For those keeping score at home, that’s less than $17/ft for an almost complete gut renovation!